GET STARTED | Get Your Fair Cash Offer Today

 How long before Erie County forecloses on a property for unpaid taxes?

 Erie County typically begins in rem tax foreclosure proceedings on properties that are 2–3 years delinquent.
-However, once initiated, the process can move quickly — redemption deadlines are strict and missing them can result in loss of the property.
+However, once initiated, the process moves quickly — redemption deadlines are strict and missing them can result in loss of the property.
 The exact timeline depends on when taxes first became delinquent and the current stage of proceedings.
+Call the Erie County Commissioner of Finance at (716) 858-8400 to get your specific delinquency status.

 Can I sell my house during an Erie County in rem tax foreclosure?